+Data availability statement

+Data will be shared in accordance with the National Perinatal Epidemiology Unit Data Sharing policy.
+Requests for access to the data will be considered by the National Perinatal Epidemiology Unit Data Sharing committee.
+Access to anonymised data can be requested from general@npeu.ox.ac.uk.
+The trial protocol, statistical analysis plan, and other study documents are also available through this route.

 Acknowledgements

 We thank the independent Trial Steering Committee (Richard Anderson, Umesh Acharya, Kate Brian, Gwenda Burns, Aileen Feeney, Helen Kendrew and Lee Middleton) and the independent Data Monitoring Committee (Anthony Rutherford, Elizabeth Allen, Paul Knaggs and Gillian Lockwood).